erailea/GenericRepositoryUoW/README.md

 ## Running the tests

-### Break down into end to end tests

-To see and run tests we need to open Test Explorer
+To run tests we need to open Test Explorer
 ```
 Test > Windows > Test Explorer
 ```